Teddydesta/Teddydesta/README.md

 ## Current Work

-- 🔭 I’m currently working as a freelance DevOps Engineer.
+- 🔭 I’m currently working as a Intermediate DevOps Engineer at Gebeya Inc.
 - 🌱 I’m currently working as a part-time AWS and Azure Trainer remotely.

 ---